 Section D – Four Seasons Garden Club Members' Project Flower Artistic Design

-94. An arrangement of project flowers, “Benary's Giant Carmine” zinnia and any blue salvia, either or both, other foliage permitted.
+94. An arrangement of project flowers, Aster mix and Blue Salvia, other foliage permitted.

 Section E – Artistic Designs

 95. Red Sky in the Morning, Sailors Take Warning – a design using red flowers.